 All meal preparation

-, including menu planning, shopping for food, and food preparation.
-If you would like a list of items available to you, please contact email@example.com
+: This includes menu planning, shopping for food, and food preparation.
+If you would like a list of kitchen and pantry items available to you, please contact firstname.lastname@example.org

-Cleaning of the facility is required, including bedrooms, bathrooms, kitchen, and living area.
+Cleaning: You are required to clean the facilities, including the bedrooms, bathrooms, kitchen, and living area.

-Laundering to include any bath linens, kitchen linens, and sheets used during your stay.
+Laundry: You are required to wash any bath linens, kitchen linens, and sheets used during your stay.

-Member-hosted meetings conducted during your free time with your team.
+Member-hosted meetings: During your free time, feel free to host meetings with your team.
 Any meetings will need to be coordinated by the reserving member.

 |After 3 p.m.||Arrivals|